ken0-1n/Genomon-ITDetector/README.md

 Usage
 ---

-the command for creating the annotation database
+The command for creating the annotation database

     $ bash createAnnoDB.sh

-the command for detecting ITDs
+The command for detecting ITDs

     $ bash detectITD.sh <path to the target bam file> <path to the output directory> <sample name>